 When it comes down to it, you can pretty much throw a rock and hit some ruins anywhere in Italy.
 After all, this was the heart of the Roman Empire.
 The reality is that most of the ancient sites are now a pile of rubble.
 However, there are several remarkably well-preserved pre- and Roman ruins in Italy worth visiting.
-From underground markets, important monuments and even whole towns, these ancient sites offer an insight into life in the past.
+From underground markets to important monuments and even whole towns, these ancient sites offer an insight into the past.

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.